-- One-on-one tutoring with master and peer tutors in approximately 90 percent of the courses listed in each semester's schedule; - Study Groups in approximately 20 subjects; - Computer Tutors: computers that have specific software for developmental classes including basic math, algebra, reading and software for ESL students; - Audio-video resources for students in a variety of subjects, including algebra, calculus, and statistics; - Student Events: ongoing programs, workshops and training designed to help students with academic success, as well as events that provide personal enrichment and help students enjoy the College experience to its fullest;
+- One-on-one tutoring with master and peer tutors in approximately 90 percent of the courses listed in each semester's schedule; - · Study Groups in approximately 20 subjects; - Computer Tutors: computers that have specific software for developmental classes including basic math, algebra, reading and software for ESL students.
+Computer Tutors also aid students using their CD-ROMS from texts to study and review materials; - Online Tutoring: Students can receive a free account to log-on and work with a tutor online in real time or via email. - Audio-video resources for students in a variety of subjects, including algebra, calculus, and statistics; - Student Events: ongoing programs, workshops and training designed to help students with academic success, as well as events that provide personal enrichment and help students enjoy the College experience to its fullest; - Make-up Exam Services with test proctoring by video camera (availability may be limited).